bkaewell/self-driving-car/P2-traffic-sign-classifier/project_writeup.md

 ![alt text][image2]

+## Design and Test a Model Architecture

 ### Preprocessing

-After exploring a limited subset of the training data, I decided that the colors of the traffic signs would be a better learning experience for the neural network than converting it to grayscale.
-As a first step, I decided to normalize the image data using the min-max scaling technique because I wanted to build a well conditioned model with zero mean and small variance to keep it very uncertain about things.
-Furthermore, it makes it easier for the feed forward optimizer to proceed numerically (i.e. accelerates the convergence of the model to the solution of accurate classification).
+After exploring a limited subset of the training data, I decided that the traffic sign colors would be relevant so I did not convert to grayscale.
+It just seems like blobs of color especially for a red stop sign could probably aid the learning experience of a neural network.
+As a first step, I decided to normalize the image data using the min-max scaling technique because I wanted to build a well-conditioned model with zero mean and small variance for the RGB pixels to keep the model very uncertain about things.
+Furthermore, it makes it easier for the optimizer to proceed numerically (faster searches to reach a solution).

-Here is an example of a traffic sign image before and after normalization:
+Here is an example of a traffic sign image before and after min-max scaling normalization:

 ![alt text][image3]

-The difference between the original data set and the augmented data set is the dynamic range of the pixels due to normalization with min-max scaling to a pixel intensity range of (0.1, 0.9).
+The difference between the original data set and the preprocessed data set is the dynamic range of the pixels due to normalization with min-max scaling to a pixel intensity range of (0.1, 0.9).
 Notice the whites are not as white and the darks are not as dark producing a small variance pixel to pixel.

 ### Model Architecture